-Education: Michigan State University – East Lansing; M.A.
+Education: Michigan State University – East Lansing; M.A., LCMHC, NCC, PLLC

-I am proud to be a professional mental health counselor and would be pleased to serve you in that capacity.
+I am proud to be a Licensed Mental Health Counselor and would be pleased to serve you in that capacity.
 I work with late adolescents and adults in individual, couples and family therapy.
 I focus on problems related to anxiety, depression, bipolar disorder, post-traumatic stress disorder, personality disorders, adjustment reactions, grief, sexual concerns, and general stresses and concerns of living.
 I also assist with the emotional aspects of physical problems.
 I earned a master’s degree from Michigan State University.
-Following that, I completed four years of study toward a Ph.D. in Counseling Psychology at MSU that included a clinical internship at a community mental health center in Mason, Michigan.
+Following that, I completed four years of study toward a Ph.D. in Counseling Psychology at MSU that included a clinical internship at The Community Mental Health Center in Mason, Michigan.
 I completed the Family Studies Curriculum at Duke University Medical Center.
 I was a faculty member at Duke University Medical Center for 20 years with appointments in the Departments of Family Medicine and Psychiatry.
 I am currently a Professor of Family Medicine with the University of North Carolina at Chapel Hill.
-I was awarded the North Carolina Mental Health Counselor of the Year in 2017 and National Mental Health Counselor of the Year for 2018-2019.
+Among many other awards, I was also awarded the North Carolina Mental Health Counselor of the Year in 2017 and National Mental Health Counselor of the Year for 2018-2019.

-I can be reached by calling our office or by emailing me at: email@example.com.
+I can be reached by emailing me at: email@example.com.